We all serve green cocktails for St. Patrick’s Day and pink and red cocktails for Valentine’s Day.

 Of course, that doesn’t mean there’s no good time to enjoy them.
-On the contrary, it means the exact opposite — it’s always a good time to enjoy them!
+On the contrary, it’s the opposite – it’s always a good time for a purple drink!

 Purple cocktails can be anything you need them to be – fun, flirty, elegant, spooky, eerie, or just really, really tasty.

 They’re bright and bold, and they always make good conversation starters.